secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/builtins/map/README.md

-A function is applied to elements of a list via map.
+A function is applied to elements of an array via map.